How To Apply

 If you are already a student in DIT

-Please note that if you are an existing DIT undergraduate student and want to transfer into another DIT undergraduate programme, you will not have to complete the CAO Advanced Entry application form.
+If you are an existing DIT undergraduate student and want to transfer into 2nd / 3rd / 4th of another DIT undergraduate programme, you will not have to complete the CAO Advanced Entry application form.
 However, you will need to contact your Head of Programme directly to facilitate this transfer.

 If you are a Mature Student